 Because a property agent will be your representative in the entire process of buying the house, it’s important that he or she is not only competent but also has a wealth of experience in that particular market.
 Stick with one real estate agent per transaction because if you appoint many you are likely to be embarrassed and confused as majority of agents have the same portfolio.

 Be open with your agent regarding the specific type of property that you are looking for.
 Furnish him or her with your budget, location and dimensions.
 Giving your agent clear instructions will help the agent point you in the direction your dream property not only quickly but more accurately.
 A good property agent can also double up as a consultant in case you require financial and legal advice upon buying the property.
+In addition to a real estate agent, you should also consider hiring conveyancing solicitors as they can help prepare and review all the necessary documents for your real estate transaction.

 Step 3: Know the type of properties you can buy